kyma-project/test-infra/prow-configurations/README.md

 ## Configuration
 To allow sending events from Github repository to Prow, configure Webhook as described [here](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started.md#add-the-webhook-to-github).
-You can configure Prow by specifying two files: `plugins.yaml` and `config.yaml`.
+You can configure Prow by specifying the `plugins.yaml` and `config.yaml` files.
 To generate them, use `./development/generate.sh`.
 `generate.sh` combines the `plugins.yaml.tpl` and `config.yaml.tpl` template files with actual values provided as a JSON file
 and generates output to the `plugins.yaml` and `config.yaml` files.

 >**NOTE:** You can provide a path to the JSON file from the console input or by specifying the `INPUT_JSON` environment variable.

-To check if configuration files `plugins.yaml` and `config.yaml` are correct, execute the `development/check.sh` script.
+To check if the `plugins.yaml` and `config.yaml` configuration files are correct, run the `development/check.sh` script.
 In case of changes in the plugins configuration, use the `update-plugins.sh` to apply changes on a cluster.
 In case of changes in the jobs configuration, use the `update-config.sh` to apply changes on a cluster.